 Teflon® AF exhibits excellent mechanical and physical properties at end-use temperatures up to 300°C (572°F).
 Figure 6 shows the dynamic modulus of Teflon ® AF over a significant temperature range of possible exposure conditions.
 Teflon ® AF also demonstrates good dimensional stability, reduced mold shrinkage, a smooth surface, and rigidity at high-use temperatures.
 These characteristics, coupled with machinability and processing versatility, make Teflon® AF an excellent candidate for specialized chemical and industrial applications.

 Unlike Teflon® PFA, Teflon® AF does not appreciably creep under tensile and compressive loads, as shown in Figure 7.
-Strength and resistance to deformation under load is unusual for most fluoropolymers.
+Strength and resistance to deformation under load is unusual for most fluoroplastics.

-Most fluoropolymers display significant degrees of thermal expansion over their wide range of use temperatures, but Teflon® AF is dramatically different, as Figure 8 shows.
-Teflon® AF has the ability to stay put when cycled through wide ranges of temperature-and at higher elevated temperatures than more typical fluoropolymers.
+Most fluoroplastics display significant degrees of thermal expansion over their wide range of use temperatures, but Teflon® AF is dramatically different, as Figure 8 shows.
+Teflon® AF has the ability to stay put when cycled through wide ranges of temperature-and at higher elevated temperatures than more typical fluoroplastics.